onzfonz/comp227/src/content/8/en/part8c.md

 ### Node and JSON modules

-It is important to take note of a problem that may arise when using the tsconfig [resolveJsonModule](https://www.typescriptlang.org/tsconfig#resolveJsonModule) option:
+It is important to consider a problem that may arise when using the tsconfig [resolveJsonModule](https://www.typescriptlang.org/tsconfig#resolveJsonModule) option:

 ```json